denliehoo/multi-swap/README.md

 # Done:
 * 9/7/22: Code smart contract for ETH -> Multiple assets
 * 2/9/22: General swap component structure
-* 16/9/22: Drop downlist for select an asset (hardcode common assets) [pass state properly in the future]
+* 16/9/22: UI for Drop drop modal for select an asset (hardcode common assets) [pass state properly in the future]
+* 18/9/22: UI Add custom token; do checks that it is a legit token address & fetch the token metadata (i.e. name) [https://docs.moralis.io/reference/gettokenmetadata]
 *